 OECD Home › Directorate for Science, Technology and Industry › Latest Documents

-In his speech, Mr. Gurría stated that the OECD has to work with developed and developing countries and international organisations to improve policies for the Internet economy and increase international co-operation on issues such as cybercrime and security.
+In his speech, Mr. Gurría stated that the OECD has to work with developed and developing countries and international organizations, both to improve policies for the Internet economy and to increase international co-operation on issues such as cybercrime and security.
 He also stressed the need to better understand the role and contribution of the Internet and related ICTs as drivers of productivity and economic growth.